-Enteropathogenic salmonellae cause inflammation and necrosis of the small and large intestines, resulting in diarrhea that may be accompanied by generalized sepsis.
-All ages are susceptible, but the disease is most common in weaned and growing-finishing pigs.
+Enteropathogenic salmonellae cause inflammation and necrosis of the small and large intestines, resulting in diarrhea.
+Infection with certain serotypes may be accompanied by generalized sepsis.
+Pigs of all ages are susceptible; however, intestinal salmonellosis is most common in weaned and growing-finishing pigs.

-Numerous other serotypes of salmonellae are seen in pigs, some of which have been associated with human foodborne illness.
-Common serotypes seen in pigs are S Typhimurium, S Derby, S Heidelberg, S Worthington, and S Infantis.
-These serotypes may cause mild to moderate diarrhea in swine and may be resistant to multiple drugs.
+Numerous other serotypes of salmonellae are present in pigs, some of which have been associated with human foodborne illness.
+Common serotypes isolated from swine in addition to those previously noted are S Agona, S Derby, S Heidelberg, and S Infantis.
+These serotypes may be associated with mild to moderate diarrhea in swine and may be resistant to multiple antimicrobials.

 Clinical Findings of Intestinal Salmonellosis in Pigs